You’ll Make Great Memories At The Sioux Empire Fair in Sioux Falls

-I remember going to the Fair as a kid back on the farm by Leota.
+I remember going to the Fair as a kid back on the farm by Leota, Minnesota.
 The county fairs.
 Nobles, Pipestone, Murray, Rock.

 It was a major deal!
-Dad and Mom would go through the farm barns, the cattle, the hogs, the sheep.
-The cages of chickens, rabbits, hamsters.
-But the big deal? i mean the nirvana of the fair?
+Dad and Mom would go through the farm barns, the cattle, the hogs, and the sheep.
+The cages of chickens, rabbits, and hamsters.
+But the big deal?
+I mean the nirvana of the fair?

 The midway!
 The Tilt-A-Whirl, The Scrambler, The Octopus, and of course the Ferris Wheel.
 The more they turned, twisted, went higher and higher, the faster the better.
 Turn you upside down?
 You betcha!
 Spin me, curl me, sling me around.
 This is fantastic, I mean it doesn't get any better than this!